ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 ![](media/f2dfaca6ed510f1b851e64966ddc562a.png)
 *<p align="center">Figure 12: Sign Out</p>*

-Log out from the circle drop down menu
+And then goto the circle drop down menu found in the top right of the page, and choose Sign Out

-Oracle Cloud My Services Navigation
+### HOL Activity - Oracle Cloud My Services Help Navigation

 ![](media/45f2df1e3acfc7b03cd36e73bbfb69d8.png)
 *<p align="center">Figure 13: Help Icon</p>*

-**Lab steps**

-1. Selecting the ? , to the left of the circle, a drop down menu appears with links to help resources
+1. Selecting the ? , to the left of the circle, and a drop down menu appears with links to help resources

-2. In the **Contact Us** section, the help number for customers or for account administrators who have their own Customer Support Identifier (CSI)
+2. In the **Contact Us** section is the help number for customers or for account administrators who have their own Customer Support Identifier (CSI)

 3. In the **Help** section, you can explore the *How Do I* and *Video and